 top of page

-Postcards from the Past Exhibition
+Postcards from the Past Exhibition held in Shillong and Guwahati.

 These postcards were contributed to The Northeast India Audiovisual Archive by well wishers.
-Some of the postcards printed by the Ghosal Brothers were retrieved from an antique store in London, and bought and contributed by PhD scholar Gertrude Lamare.
+Some of the postcards printed by the Ghosal Brothers were retrieved from an antique store in London, bought and contributed by PhD scholar Gertrude Lamare.

 bottom of page